wp-plugins/dynamic-widgets/trunk/readme.txt

 == Release notes ==

-This version has 2 features added and 7 bugs fixed.
+This version has 3 bugs fixed.

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.2 =
-This version has 2 features added and 7 bugs fixed.
+It's highly recommended to update asap.
+A possible security vulnerability has been found in all previous versions.

 == Screenshots ==